 When a customer feels a connection to a brand, sales and loyalty both increase. ecommerce personalisation can offer a slew of benefits that energise an existing customer base and increase profitability far more efficiently than trying to acquire new customers.

 Almost 90% of consumers say that they are influenced by ecommerce personalisation, and almost 90% of marketers say that ecommerce personalisation has boosted revenues (source).
-Ecommerce personalisation obviously offers plenty of benefits.
+Ecommerce personalisation offers enormous benefits.

-Predictive personalisation software (PPS) as a technology that has achieved prominence over the last few years, as it power and effect have been highlighted by phenomenal results for all the successful dominating companies.
+Hyper-personalisation software is a technology that has achieved prominence over the last few years, as its power and effect have been highlighted by phenomenal results for all the successful dominating companies.

-It then wraps those item up in a neat email and either as an addition to your existing email marketing program or running alongside it, it grabs huge volumes of addition revenue by presenting each individual’s personal product selection to each one when they are most likely to buy it.
+It then wraps that item up in a neat email and either as an addition to your existing email marketing program or running alongside it, it grabs huge volumes of additional revenue by presenting each individual’s product selection to each one when they are most likely to buy it.

 Research giants McKinsey, Statista, Forrester and Bain all agree that it delivers 20x the return of all other forms of online marketing combined.
 Users of plugins like Klaviyo appreciate that trigger email marketing is successful, but this amplifies that effect 6 fold.

-The net effect of this effort is a substantial increase in your average order value – basket size (AOV), which in turn delivers an bigger increase in the customer lifetime value (CLV) of each of your consumers, and a reduction in goods being returned (RoR), as they now get what they actually want. as loyalty has there been established, the concept of consumer churn no longer applies.
+The net effect of this effort is a substantial increase in your average order value – basket size (AOV), which in turn delivers a bigger increase in the customer lifetime value (CLV) of each of your consumers, and a reduction in goods being returned (RoR), as they now get what they want, as loyalty has there been established, the concept of consumer churn no longer applies.

 Equestrian saddlery shipping and distribution

-Are you equipped to handle shipping direct from your warehouse to every consumer that orders, or would it make more sense to have the marketplace handle the shipping?
+Are you equipped to handle shipping directly from your warehouse to every consumer that orders, or would it make more sense to have the marketplace handle the shipping?

 This activity can overwhelm your resources and ruin your reputation if not done well.
 It will also drive the decision over the types of marketplaces you want to sell on.
 Do they offer to carry inventory and ship for you or will you have to ship direct?
 You can expect to pay 3%-7% of the cost of your item for them to handle freight and cover damages.
 Do you have a relationship with UPS, USPS and FedEx or do you need to establish that capability?
 Explore all the costs associated, damages and return fees and be sure you price your items to cover these expenses.
 Late delivery fees can get expensive quickly.